Who can get it

 You also can’t get it if both of these apply:

-- you return to work except for certain reasons
+- you return to work except for allowable reasons

 - your child’s date of birth or adoption is before 1 July 2020.